nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Tech savvy NUS Computer Science Student
 * Has a need to manage a significant number of files
-* Prefer desktop apps over other types
+* Prefers desktop apps over other types
 * Can type fast
 * Prefers typing to mouse interactions
-* Reasonably comfortable using CLI apps
+* Reasonably comfortable with CLI apps

 **Value proposition**: CS students can manage/access their files by typing
                        and using a simple GUI.
 Help CS students to see file relations easily.